 Here is a brief timeline of what has happened throughout the weeks-long shutdown.

 Jan.
-22 – Trump instructs Republicans not to 'cave'
+22 – Trump instructs Republicans to not 'cave'

 With the government officially partially shuttered for one month, Trump continued to pressure Republicans to pass a spending bill that includes funding for a border wall.